wluu/game-of-life/README.md

   - [x] Add the next button
   - [x] Found bug: if the board is empty by deselecting, the control states are not properly reflected; listen on mouseup and check board if there are any live cells
   - [x] Found bug: hold down on left click does not de-select cells; should do shift + mousedown
-  - [ ] Add the drop-down list to have initial seeds: blinker, pulsar, pentadecathlon, glider, and lightweight spaceship (from wiki)
+  - [x] Add the drop-down list to have initial seeds: blinker, pulsar, pentadecathlon, glider, and lightweight spaceship (from wiki)
     - Read up on https://angular.io/guide/forms
     - ~~Make sure it's properly disabled/enabled during the different states~~
 - [x] Look into the cursor change bug
-- [ ] Add the help icon
+- [ ] ~~Add the help icon~~ Add how-to guide at the bottom
 - [ ] Check performance/memory
 - [ ] Material design???